relaypro-open/rethink-erlang/README.md

 Implementing changefeeds
 ------------------------
 The `gen_requery` behaviour can be used to manage a long-living changefeed query.
-Please keep in mind that you are responsible for managing the connection when using this module.
-You may want to create a process monitor on the connection so that the query can be restarted if the connection drops.
 See test/gen_requery_tests.erl for an example.

 RethinkDB datatypes
 -------------------